henryheitmann/DealSecAgg/README.md

 To be able to run DealSecAgg, you need to have a working MPI like [openMPI](https://www.open-mpi.org/software/ompi/v2.0) installed.
 To install necessary dependencies we use the package manager *pip*.
 All dependencies are defined in the requirements.txt

 ```
 pip install -r requirements.txt
 ```

-The experiments can be run using the `run_dealsecagg_distributed_pytorch.sh` script.
+The experiments can be run using the `run_dealsecagg_distributed_pytorch.sh` script in the `experiments` folder.
 An example with 4 clients is given in the `run.sh` script.

 # Reference

-WIP
+Joshua Stock, Henry Heitmann, Janik Noel Schug, Daniel Demmler.
+2024.
+DealSecAgg: Efficient Dealer-Assisted Secure Aggregation for Federated Learning.
+In *21st International Workshop on Trust, Privacy and Security in the Digital Society (TrustBus)*.